metformin and wegovy

 Frequently Asked Questions

-What are the potential side effects of combining Metformin and Wegovy?
+What are the main side effects of combining metformin with Wegovy?

 Disclaimer & Editorial Standards